nulib-ds/NU-ARTHIST329/index.md

 <br>
 <br>

 You will have **three (3) steps and deadlines** for completing this assignment.
+Please check your syllabus in Canvas for details and more information.
-1. Your written Digital Mediterranean project proposal (choose five locations with monuments and objects) is due on Friday, February 14, 2025 (Week 6), no later than in the afternoon (4:00 pm).
+1. Your written Digital Mediterranean project proposal is due on Friday, February 14, 2025, no later than 4pm.

-2. Your Digital Mediterranean project paper in a Word document (2-3 pages; ~1250 words with key visuals and academic sources, Times New Roman; 12pt, double-spaced) to be uploaded on Canvas is due on Tuesday, March 18, 2025 (Week 11), no later than in the afternoon (4:00 pm).
+2. Your Digital Mediterranean project paper in a Word documentto be uploaded on Canvas is due on Tuesday, March 18, 2025, no later than 4pm.

-3. Your completed Digital Mediterranean project on ArcGIS StoryMap is due on Wednesday, March 19, 2025 (Week 11), no later than in the afternoon (4:00 pm).
+3. Your completed Digital Mediterranean project on ArcGIS StoryMap is due on Wednesday, March 19, 2025, no later than 4pm.
 <br>

 <p><small><small>** Oxford, Bodleian Library MS. Arab. c.
 90: <a href="https://digital.bodleian.ox.ac.uk/objects/748a9d50-5a3a-440e-ab9d-567dd68b6abb/">https://digital.bodleian.ox.ac.uk/objects/748a9d50-5a3a-440e-ab9d-567dd68b6abb/</a></small></small></p>